YevhenOstrovskiy/YevhenOstrovskiy/README.md

 ## Hi there 👋

-My name is Eevhen.
+My name is Yevhen.
 I am a software developer.
 I am interested in different technologies and am always looking for opportunities to improve my skills and learn new things.
 In my free time I study hardware such as esp32, raspberry pi because I like the concept of IoT and smart thing